Holy Grail: Robert de Boron and continuators

 The Queste tells of the adventures of various Knights of the Round Table in their eponymous great quest in search of the Grail, who embark on it against the worried Arthur's reservations and wander throughout Britain and the broader world alone or in small groups.
-Perceval and Bors the Younger eventually join Galahad, who had been earlier proved uniquely worthy and predestined for it by surviving the Siege Perilous.
+Perceval and Bors eventually join Galahad, who had been earlier proved uniquely worthy and predestined for it by surviving the Siege Perilous.
 They are present as his companions at the successful end of the Grail Quest, when they witness his ascension to Heaven.
 The mystery of the Grail is finally unveiled as containing an incarnation of Christ.
 Perceval himself dies after a year in a hermitage in Sarras.
 A total of 72 knights perish and the Round Table never fully recovers, setting the stage for the collapse of the Arthurian world in the cycle's final part, the Mort Artu.

 Variants of the Grail Quest based on that from the Vulgate Cycle are featured in the long version of the Prose Tristan and in the Post-Vulgate Cycle.
 The Galahad-centered tradition was later picked by Thomas Malory for his Le Morte d'Arthur and remains popular today.
 Based on the Vulgate Queste in an abridged form, Malory's telling accordingly elevates Galahad above Perceval (Percivale), the latter reduced to a secondary role in the Quest.
 Uniquely, Malory described the Grail as invisible, apparently confused by his French source text's mention of an invisible Grail bearer.